arun-gupta/claude-labs/README.md

 ## ✨ Features

+- **🌐 Beautiful web interface** - Interactive Streamlit app with chat, file upload, and more
 - **⚡ Lightning-fast setup** - From zero to working in under 5 minutes
 - **🎯 Real-world use case** - Practical text summarization that actually works
 - **🛡️ Bulletproof error handling** - Helpful messages that guide you to success